obrhubr/obrhubr.github.io/_posts/2024-07-18-notion-to-jekyll.md

 It still fundamentally works the same, but it’s a ✨python package✨ now.
 However, there have been a few upgrades.

-- Instead of downloading all posts, it only exports those that have changed in the last 24 hours (which makes it a lot faster).
+- Instead of downloading all posts, it only exports those that have changed since it last downloaded them.

 - It logs any changes to [Logsnag](https://logsnag.com/) and notifies me.